 🔼The name Ashhur: Summary

-- From the verb שחר (shahar), to be black but shiny, or ignorant but inquisitive.
+- From the verb שחר (shahar), to be black or dark.

 🔼The name Ashhur in the Bible